Where can I get my immunization record?

 The Student Handbook is available online by clicking here.

-You will be subject to the Student Conduct System as outlined in the King Student
+You will be subject to the Student Conduct Process as outlined in the King Student Handbook.

-An experiential learning trip to Washington, DC, held in mid-September for all new
+An experiential learning trip to Washington, D.C., held in mid-September for all new freshmen.

 Yes, we expect all freshmen to participate in the trip.

 Please contact the Director of Food Services.
-Dietary needs will be accommodates as
+Dietary needs will be accommodated as appropriate.

 The Student Affairs Office, Maclellan Hall, Room 12.